Purdue-CS193/homework-0-Reece-Ausmus/index.md

+# Reece Ausmus's First CS193 Homework
+### Things I like about CS193:

+- learing to use terminal
+- laid back
+- interesting topics

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.